 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 Alternatively, you can spend your third year on a placement with an external organisation, as part of one of our placement year degrees.
 The learning outcomes associated with this programme focus on using the specialist technical skills acquired in the first two years of the course and developing communications skills with customers.
 You will be responsible for finding your placement, but with support and guidance provided by both your department and our placements team.

 Students are provided with support to secure a placement.
 Recent placements undertaken by our students have been with ARM, Microsoft, Intel, Nestlé, British Aerospace, and the Rutherford Appleton Laboratory, as well a range of SME software and hardware companies.

 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

 Today’s statisticians and computer scientists are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top scientists, and our staff are driven by creativity and imagination as well as technical excellence.
-We conduct world-leading research in areas such as explorative data analysis, classification and clustering, evolutionary computation, data visualisation and financial forecasting.
+We conduct research in areas such as explorative data analysis, classification and clustering, evolutionary computation, data visualisation and financial forecasting.
 Specialist staff working on data science and analytics include:

 Demand for skilled graduates in the areas of big data and data science is growing rapidly in both the public and private sector, and there is a predicted shortage of data scientists with the skills to understand and make commercial decisions based on the analysis of big data.